Achint-7/Predicting-Crop-Yields-Using-Random-Forest-Regressor-/README.md

-# Predicting Crop Yields Using Machine Learning
+# Predicting Crop Yields In India Using Machine Learning

 ## Project Description
 This project uses Python and Machine Learning to predict crop yields based on various agricultural factors.
 The goal is to create a model that can accurately predict crop yields, which could be a valuable tool for farmers, agricultural scientists, and policy makers.